ZeldaFan0225/ai_horde/docs/README.md

 # @zeldafan0225/ai_horde

-This package allows you to communicate with the [Stable Horde](https://aihorde.net/) [API](https://aihorde.net/)
+This package allows you to communicate with the [AI Horde](https://aihorde.net/) [API](https://aihorde.net/)

 **DISCLAIMER:**
-THIS PACKAGE/REPOSITORY IS IN NO WAY ASSOCIATED TO THE CREATORS OF STABLE HORDE
+THIS PACKAGE/REPOSITORY IS IN NO WAY ASSOCIATED TO THE CREATORS OF AI HORDE

-You can support me and my projects on [Ko-Fi](https://ko-fi.com/slashbot)

 ## Bugs